BIOL 1010 Introduction to Biology I 3 Credits

 Course Fee Required

-BIOL 1011K Intro to Biology - eCore 4 Credits
+BIOL 1011K Introductory Biology and Laboratory - eCore 4 Credits

 An introduction to fundamental unifying principles in biology.
 Topics covered in the course include: chemistry of life, cell structure and membranes, cellular functions (metabolism, respiration, photosynthesis, communication, and reproduction), genetics (inheritance patterns, DNA structure and function, gene expression, and biotechnology), and evolution.
 This course involves both lecture and lab components.